 Presence on social media is increasingly important as social media networks are a wonderful way for companies to interact with users and customers.

-Evaluate how your competitors are utilizing social media to catch valuable social signals and determine how competitors promote their brand identity and voice.
+Evaluate how your competitors are using social media, to catch valuable social signals and determine how competitors promote their brand identity.

 Visit these social media sites to see if your competitors have a profile: Facebook, Twitter, LinkedIn, YouTube, Pinterest, Google+

 For each social network, pay attention to the number of followers they have, the frequency of posting, the type of content, and note how frequently fans interact with that content.

 Consider using social mentioning tools – they are doing a great job.

 For example, Hootsuite is a social mentioning tool that allows you to see how often competitors post and how they engage with customers.
 Moreover, it allows you to manage your own social media presence.